grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 (FTA), where the original data (as an Excel) can be [downloaded from here](https://www.estv.admin.ch/dam/estv/de/dokumente/allgemein/Dokumentation/Zahlen_fakten/Steuerstatistiken/direkte_bundessteuer/np_statistische_kennzahlen_ohne/NP_2015_mitnull.xlsx.download.xlsx/NP_2015_mitnull.xlsx).
-The columns used were `mean_reinka` and `gini_reinka` for `mean` and `gini` (in the "Gemeinden - Communes" tab), respectively.
+The columns used were `mean_reinka` and `gini_reinka` for `mean` and `gini` (in the “Gemeinden - Communes” tab), respectively.
 See the first tabs in the Excel for a short explanation.
 Find additional explanations on [the FTA website (German)](https://www.estv.admin.ch/estv/de/home/allgemein/steuerstatistiken/fachinformationen/steuerstatistiken/direkte-bundessteuer.html),